 The local Indonesian cuisine, though less famous than Thai, is very tasty, and not all of it is spicy.
 Peanuts, tempeh, and a delicious blend of spices give it a unique flavor.
 Standard simple meals are nasi goreng (fried rice) and nasi campur (a kind of sampler of rice served with a variety of meats and vegetable dishes).
 These can be a dollar or two where locals eat.
 Padang-style restaurants allow you to point at the delicious meat and vegetable dishes you like from a white-curtained buffet, and the bill will rarely top $3, even if your eyes are bigger than your stomach.
 (Some people prefer to only eat at these places for lunch, as the unrefrigerated food will likely be fresher.)

-The reality for many expats and long-term visitors abroad, though, is that sometimes a daily diet of very unfamiliar flavors paradoxically gets tiring.
+The reality for many expats and long-term visitors living in Bali, though, is that sometimes a daily diet of very unfamiliar flavors paradoxically gets tiring.
 Even an inventive cuisine like Indonesian can turn into an awful lot of the same local fried rice plate.
 (Ask a Central American transplant about black beans.)
-And it’s not just a matter of taste, but often of health.
+It keeps the cost of living in Bali very low if you only eat local, but after a while it’s not just a matter of taste, but of health.
 While people have different ideas of what makes for healthy eating, almost everyone agrees that it involves eating a lot of fresh vegetables.
 In many countries, this is not a norm, and it can be tough to get big vegetable portions in restaurants, even in Western Europe.
 In Asia, vegetables are often treated like a flavoring for the heaps of white rice or noodles that start most plates of local food.

 Balinese Cuisine Choices and Coffee